Deterministic Hallucination Detection in Medical VQA via Confidence-Evidence Bayesian Gain: Abstract

 \section{Abstract}

 Multimodal large language models (MLLMs) have shown strong potential for medical Visual Question Answering (VQA), yet they remain prone to hallucinations, defined as generating responses that contradict the input image, posing serious risks in clinical settings.
 Current hallucination detection methods, such as Semantic Entropy (SE) and Vision-Amplified Semantic Entropy (VASE), require 10 to 20 stochastic generations per sample together with an external natural language inference model for semantic clustering, making them computationally expensive and difficult to deploy in practice.
 We observe that hallucinated responses exhibit a distinctive signature directly in the model's own log-probabilities: inconsistent token-level confidence and weak sensitivity to visual evidence.
-Based on this observation, we propose \textbf{C}onfidence-\textbf{E}vidence \textbf{Ba}yesian \textbf{G}ain (CEBaG), a deterministic hallucination detection method that requires no stochastic sampling, no external models, and no task-specific hyperparameters.
+Based on this observation, we propose \textbf{C}onfidence-\textbf{E}vidence \textbf{Ba}yesian \textbf{G}ain (CEBaG), a deterministic answer-level hallucination detection method for short-form medical VQA that requires no stochastic sampling, no external models, and no task-specific hyperparameters.
 CEBaG combines two complementary signals: \emph{token-level predictive variance}, which captures inconsistent confidence across response tokens, and \emph{evidence magnitude}, which measures how much the image shifts per-token predictions relative to text-only inference.
-Evaluated across four medical MLLMs and three VQA benchmarks (16 experimental settings), CEBaG achieves the highest AUC in 13 of 16 settings and improves over VASE by 8~AUC points on average, while being fully deterministic and self-contained.
-The code will be made available upon acceptance.
+Evaluated across four medical MLLMs and three VQA benchmarks (16 experimental settings), CEBaG achieves the highest AUC in 13 of 16 settings and improves over VASE by 8~AUC points on average, while being fully deterministic and self-contained. https://github.com/masadi-99/CEBaG.

 \keywords{Hallucination detection \and Medical VQA \and Multimodal LLMs. }